-Note: If using 100 ng of DNA as input, dilute DNA to 25 ng/ $\mu$ l with nuclease-free water in a LoBind tube and add 4 $\mu$ l of diluted DNA.

-- Prepare a reaction mixture for fragmentation, end-repair and A-addition according to Table 1.
-Mix the components well by pipetting up and down 10 times using a pipet set to 50 μl volume. - 4.
-Add 16 μl master mix to each 0.2 ml PCR tube containing a separate DNA sample (from step 2).
-It is important to keep the mixture on ice and mix the components well by pipetting up and down 10 times using a pipet set to 10 μl volume.
+- To use 40 ng of DNA as input, dilute DNA to 2.5 ng/μl with nuclease-free water in a LoBind tube. - 2.
+For each sample add $16~\mu l$ of diluted DNA (40 ng total) to a separate 0.2 ml PCR tube. - 3.
+Prepare a reaction mixture for fragmentation, end-repair and A-addition according to Table 1.
+It is important to keep the mixture on ice and mix the components well by pipetting up and down 10 times using a pipet set to 20 μl volume. - 4.
+Add 4 μ l master mix to each 0.2 ml PCR tube containing a separate DNA sample (from step 2).

-\ When working with chemicals, always wear a suitable lab coat, disposable gloves, and protective goggles.
+^{} When working with chemicals, always wear a suitable lab coat, disposable gloves, and protective goggles.
 For more information, please consult the appropriate safety data sheets (SDSs), available from the product supplier.